University College London - PhD, Biochemical Engineering

 Dr. Matosevic’s research program focuses on developing new immunotherapies for solid tumors using translational tools to reprogram the therapeutic behavior of natural killer cells and their interaction with the tumor microenvironment by combining approaches in cell therapy, gene engineering, immunology and immunoengineering to (1) Overcome immunometabolic suppression of natural killer cell function in the tumor microenvironment via molecular modulation of their function; (2) Enhance natural killer cell anti-tumor immunity by engineering synthetic genetic constructs that can effectively target solid tumors; (3) Engineer novel cryopreservation platforms devoid of DMSO to improve patient safety upon administration of adoptive natural killer cell therapies.

-Matosevic S. Viral and non-viral engineering of natural killer cells as emerging cancer immunotherapies.
-In press, 2018
+Matosevic S. Viral and non-viral engineering of natural killer cells as emerging adoptive cancer immunotherapies.
+Journal of Immunology Research, 2018, Volume 2018, ID 4054815.

 Lin-Gibson S, Hanrahan B, Matosevic S, Schnitzler A, Zhang J, Zylberberg C. Points to Consider for Cell Manufacturing Equipment and Components.
 Cell & Gene Therapy Insights, 2017, 3(10):793-805.